··6 min read

 How to Choose an AI Coach That Actually Fits You

-The AI coaching market is growing fast.
 If you're still wondering what AI coaching actually is, start there.
-But if you already know you want to try it, the next question is which one.
-That's good news for access - more people can get coaching-like support than ever before.
-It's mixed news for quality, because the range between the best and worst options is enormous.
+If you already know you want one, the next question is which one.
+The range between the best and worst options is enormous.

-Some AI coaches are genuinely useful tools built on sound coaching principles.
+Some AI coaches are useful tools built on real coaching principles.
 Others are chatbots with an inspirational prompt and a subscription fee.

-Here's how to tell the difference before you invest your time (and your trust).
+Here's how to tell them apart before you invest your time and your trust.

 Start with the right question

-Most people evaluate AI coaches the way they evaluate other software: features, pricing, interface.
+Most people evaluate AI coaches like other software: features, pricing, interface.
 Those things matter, but they're secondary.

 The first question is: Does this tool get to know me, or does it treat me like everyone else?

 Coaching is personal by definition.
-If the AI gives the same response to you that it would give to any other user with a vaguely similar question, it's not coaching.
-It's a search engine with a conversational wrapper.
+If the AI gives you the same response it would give any other user with a vaguely similar question, it isn't coaching.
+It's a search engine in a conversation.

-The rest of the criteria below flow from that question.
+The rest of the criteria flow from that.

 What to look for:

-• After five sessions, does it reference things you've said before?
+• After five sessions, references to things you've said before

 Red flags:

-• The "personalization" is limited to inserting your name into template responses
+• "Personalisation" means inserting your name into templates

-True personalization means the AI builds an evolving model of your goals, patterns, communication style, and growth areas - grounded in something like the science of personality assessment.
-Surface-level customization - choosing a "coaching style" from a dropdown - doesn't count.
+True personalisation is an evolving model of your goals, patterns, communication style, and growth areas — grounded in the science of personality assessment.
+Picking a "coaching style" from a dropdown doesn't count.

 Criterion 2: Memory and context

-This is closely related to personalization but distinct enough to evaluate separately.
-Memory is about whether the AI retains and uses information across conversations.
+Memory is whether the AI retains and uses information across conversations.

 What to look for:

-• Can it reference specific things you said weeks or months ago?
+• It can reference specific things you said weeks or months ago

-• Does it track your goals and check in on them without being prompted?
+• It tracks your goals and checks in on them unprompted

 Red flags: